 He is passionate about helping the vulnerable groups in society to meet life’s basic needs and supporting genuine interest of others’ well-being.

-His unending and burning desire to address the concerns of vulnerable children is currently keeping him in the process of opening up to more development opportunities to becoming more successful.
+His unending and burning desire to address the concerns of vulnerable children is currently keeping him in the process of opening up to more development opportunities to become more successful.
 He is greatly and constantly inspired by the actions of others who are truly selfless and literally “dying” for the causes of children.

-Certainly, he founded the NGO; Cradle of Hope for Relief and Development (CHRAD) as a wakeup call to address the serious complications and symptomatic challenges induced by extreme hunger and other challenges among school children within the Buduburam Refugee Community in the Gomoa East District of the Central Region, Ghana.
+Certainly, he founded the NGO; Cradle of Hope for Relief and Development (CHRAD) as a wakeup call to address the serious complications and symptomatic challenges induced by extreme hunger and other challenges among school children within the Buduburam Refugee Community in the Gomoa East District of the Central Region of Ghana.
 Children are dropping out of schools due to lack of basic needs (learning materials), hunger and lack of motivation.

 He believes that, children are the weakest, most vulnerable and dependent members of society.
 They suffer from decisions and atrocities that are caused by adults be it man-made or natural disasters.
 Their survival, growth and development depend on their parents and well-wishers’ decisions and actions for those who are vulnerable.